Save Up to $800 on Every Size of Samsung’s The Frame TV Right Now

-Save up to $800 on every size of the stunning Samsung Frame TV this week.
+The Frame TV is one of the best deals to score from the Discover Samsung Sale this weekend.

-If you missed this year’s Labor Day TV deals, the Discover Samsung fall sales event is in full swing through September 17 to help you supercharge your home entertainment setup.
+If you missed this year’s Labor Day TV deals, the Discover Samsung fall sales event is in full swing through Sunday, September 17 to help you supercharge your home entertainment setup.
 During the Discover Samsung sale, there are massive discounts on the cult-favorite Samsung Frame TV.
-For just a few more days, Samsung is offering up to $800 off the newest model of the coveted screen that doubles as wall décor.
+For less than 48 more hours, Samsung is offering up to $800 off the newest model of the coveted screen that doubles as wall décor.

 Shop the Samsung Frame TV Deals

 TVs can be one of your biggest tech investments for your home, so it's important to purchase one that has the features and image quality you'll love for many years to come.
 Samsung TVs are known for delivering an immersive watching experience and that is no different on the stylish Frame TV.
-You'll find every size of the stylish QLED 4K TV discounted during the Samsung TV sale to save hundreds on the right screen for your space.
+You'll find every size of the QLED 4K TV discounted during this weekend's Samsung Frame TV sale to save hundreds on the right screen for your space.

-Below, shop all of the best Samsung Frame TV deals just in time for football season and a cozy fall.
+Below, shop all of the best Samsung Frame TV deals perfect for the start of football season and a cozy fall.

 85" The Frame QLED 4K Smart TV (2022)